deexcutie/Swiftify/README.md

 Start keeping an eye on your server by doing ```/add``` command and entering all the necessary information.

-Webhooks are used to send notifications, so if you haven't created one yet, do so, and replace it in the configuration file.
+Webhooks are used to send notifications, so if you haven't created one yet, do so and replace it in the configuration file.

 ## Contributing